NCLegalHackers/clojurescript-ethereum-example/README.md

 # Clojure Ethereum Example

+## TriCLojure Meetup Code

+*This Code is a rewrite of the original code used as an example Clojurescript Ethereum App by Matus Lestan in the Medioum post and repo below.
+This App is for Demonstration purposes and the original has been modified to use Boot, Hoplon and Hoplon AOM.

-This is source code for tutorials:
+This is the source code for the original  tutorials:
  * [How to create decentralised apps with Clojurescript re-frame and Ethereum](https://medium.com/@matus.lestan/how-to-create-decentralised-apps-with-clojurescript-re-frame-and-ethereum-81de24d72ff5#.nvfyq27lb)
  * [How to deploy Clojurescript app into distributed storage IPFS](https://medium.com/@matus.lestan/how-to-deploy-clojurescript-app-into-distributed-storage-ipfs-e9d02cdfbc20#.ax3ra84bz)